GRMC’s New Ahrens Fitness Center @ Postels Opens this Month

 The PWA@Postels also now features:

-- Fitness classes such as Spinning, boot camp, and yoga all in dedicated rooms.
+- Fitness classes such as Spinning, boot camp, a 30-minute Mini band workout and yoga all in dedicated rooms.

 - Office space for retail physical therapy services.